 Alfonso is currently leading on a European project (IENE 9).
 The aims of the project are to develop teaching and learning tools to be used by health and social care educators/trainers in order to improve their own knowledge and confidence in teaching LGBT+ issues, to develop the knowledge of health and social care professionals on how to support LGBT+ patients and meet their healthcare needs and to produce best practice guides on how to develop an LGBT+ inclusive curriculum.

 You can find out more about the project, visit http://www.iene-lgbt.com.

 Alfonso is chair of Sexuality and the Social Work International Interest Group.
 The group encourages international collaborations in social work research, education and practice developments in the field of gender, sexuality, sexual identity and LGBT+ issues.

 Alfonso is also the secretary of the European Transcultural Nursing Association (ETNA).

 Alfonso has a professional Twitter feed @AlfPezzella where he enjoys bringing the community together and discussing topics regarding mental health, LGBT, psychology and education.
 You can also follow Alfonso on ResearchGate for his latest publications.

 Italian (Mother tongue)

-Alfonso is also working on small scale projects on LGBT issues in health and social care.
+Alfonso is also working on a number of small scale projects on LGBT+ issues in health and social care and BAME studies.